ricardosegovia/Gonzalez-Guarda_etal_2025/README.md

 * **`Data/`**: Contains the raw and processed datasets used in the analysis.
     * `frugivory_data.csv`: Data related to frugivory interactions.
     * `extinction_risk_data.csv`: Data on plant extinction risk.
+    * `speciesXcountry.csv`: Data on species list by Botnaical Country

 * **`Code/`**: Contains the scripts used for data processing, analysis, and modeling.
     * `extraction_extinction_risk_data.R`: R script for extracting IUCN extnction risk labesl.